-Treasury stock is the shares that the issuing company stores in its own treasury, meaning the shares that the issuing company buys back from the investors.
+Treasury stock is the type of equity shares that the issuing company stores in its own treasury, meaning the shares that the issuing company buys back from the investors.
 When a company buys back the stock, it reduces the number of shares outstanding in the open market.

 So, treasury stock (also called treasury shares) is the shares that are issued but not outstanding.
-For calculating the EPS (earnings per share) and dividends, we do not use these shares.
+We do not use these shares to calculate the EPS (earnings per share) and dividends.
 A company can keep the treasury stock with itself for selling in the future.
 Also, a company can scrap or retire these shares.
 Such shares don’t carry a voting right.

-To get a better understanding of the treasury stock, it is important to know some related terms.
+To better understand the treasury stock, it is important to know some related terms.

 Authorized capital is the total number of shares that the company can lawfully issue.

-Of the total authorized capital, the number of shares that the company actually issues to the public is called issued shares.
+The number of shares that the company actually issues to the public is called issued shares of the total authorized capital.
 The company keeps the difference between the two in reserve for any future use.

 Outstanding shares are also similar to the issued shares.
 But, the difference between the two gets evident when a company buys back the shares.
 The repurchased shares (or the treasury stock) remain issued but are no longer outstanding.
 If the company decides to retire the treasury stock, then it can’t re-issue these shares.